%201.png)

 One significant problem has been chosen to be further researched and tested from the competitive analysis.

-In order to better comprehend the problem, the following steps will go deeper into the qualitative and expiratory research stage of gathering first-person accounts of experiences and opinions of users regarding their attitudes.
+In order to better comprehend the problem, the following steps will go deeper into the qualitative and exploratory research stage of gathering first-person accounts of experiences and opinions of users regarding their attitudes.

 Phase 2: User Interviews